AvrilHunter/RainbowSong/README.md

 I think I may need to do double spacing for it to show as a new line on Github

-Now I am making a Unicorn branch, this is the first line on unicorn branch.
+Now I am making a Unicorn branch, also changing this line in main.